fractal-platform/fractal/docs/guides/how_to_guide.rst

     $ export LD_LIBRARY_PATH=/path/to/fractal-bin
     $ export PATH=$PATH:/path/to/fractal-bin

-4. make directories to store keys and chaindata
+4. create directories to store keys and chaindata

 .. code-block:: bash

     $ mkdir -p data/keys/

-You can see three kind of keys in ``data/keys`` directory.
+Now, you will see three kinds of keys in ``data/keys`` directory.

 5. start node